 At any point during the SEP, either party is entitled to change their initial course of action.
-For example, a complainant may drop one or more alleged policy violations, or a respondent may accept responsibility.
+For example, a reporting party may drop one or more alleged policy violations, or a responding party may accept responsibility.
 The University also reserves the right to add or drop alleged policy violations(s) based on information obtained during the course of the SEP.